 Many commands operate on the main flash memory array.
 Some commands operate on address spaces separate from the main flash array.
 Each separate address space uses the full 32-bit address but may only define a small portion of the available address space.

 8.2 Flash Memory Array

 The main flash array is divided into erase units called sectors.
-The sectors are organized either as a hybrid combination of 4-kB and 64-kB sectors, or as uniform 256-kbyte sectors.
-The sector organization depends on the D8h\O control bit configuration in the Status Register 2 (SR2[7]).
+The sectors are organized as uniform 256-kbyte sectors.